ericallenpaul/DynamicJsonProperties/README.md

 }
 ```

-In truth, the `"color": "red",` wastes a few bytes because `"color:"` is actually unecessary.
+In truth, the `"color": "red",` wastes a few bytes because `"color:"` is actually unnecessary.
 If every byte matters this can easily be re-written like this:

 ```JSON